nic-dgl103/Exercise-6---coding-best-practices/README.md

 2. Link to the website URL
 3. Brief explanation of the what the website is and why you chose it
 4. A screenshot of the homepage of the website that opens the full-size image of the homepage in a new browser tab when the user clicks on it
-5. Summary of the test results with links that take the visitor to each individual page
+5. Summary of the test results with navigation links that take the visitor to the Accessibility and Lighthouse Report pages.
 6. Footer

 **Page 2: Accessibility:**